 Mary Jo Frank Dexter, MI

-If you live in Ingham, Jackson, Kent, Livingston, Muskegon, or Washtenaw County the Diabetes Prevention Program may be covered by community grant funding.
+If you live in Michigan, the Diabetes Prevention Program may be covered by grant funding.
 Attend an information session to learn more.

 There are many payment options available including use of flexible spending accounts, payment plans and scholarships.
 Please attend an information session to learn more.

-If you don’t qualify right now for the Diabetes Prevention Program, or if you’re not quite ready for the year long program, please take a look at some of the no-cost programs offered by the Diabetes Prevention Center and the National Kidney Foundation of Michigan.
+If you don’t qualify right now for the Diabetes Prevention Program, or if you’re not quite ready for the year long program, please take a look at some of the other no-cost, distance learning programs offered by the National Kidney Foundation of Michigan.